Visiting The Gathering

 MEDICAL SUPPORT

-An event doctor, Scottish Ambulance Service paramedics and first aiders from the St Andrews Ambulance Association will be available at the First Aid Post adjacent to the Highland Games Pavilion.
+Two event doctors, Scottish Ambulance Service paramedics and first aiders from the St Andrews Ambulance Association will be available at the First Aid Post adjacent to the Highland Games Pavilion.
 First aiders are also on patrol throughout the grounds, and are contactable via the first aid tent or Secretary’s Tent.

 OFFICIALS & ATTENDANTS